MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/interactive-login.md

     If no web browser is available or the web browser fails to open, use device code flow with **az login --use-device-code**.

 2. Sign in with your account credentials in the browser.

+To learn more about different authentication methods, see [Sign in with Azure CLI](../authenticate-azure-cli.md).